What are call options: definition of Call Options?

 Now let’s understand call options with an example

-To explain this in a layman’s term, lets taken a practical call options example.
+To explain this in a layman’s term lets taken a practical call options example.
 Imagine you want to buy a house and have shortlisted a house and a price with the current owner of the house.
 But you need a few days to arrange for the money to complete the purchase.
-In such a case, buyers often give the sellers, what we call “token money” which is essential a right to buy the house at the agreed price in a pre-determined period.
+In such a case, buyers often give the sellers, what we call “token money” which is essentially a right to buy the house at the agreed price in a pre-determined period.
 In case the buyer defaults on his promise to complete the purchase in the agreed time period, then the seller will forfeit the token money and book the same as his income.
 This token money is nothing but a call option premium.

 How are call options different from put options?

-The fundamental difference between call options and put options is that call options give the buyer a RIGHT TO BUY the underlying asset whereas put options give the buyer a RIGHT TO SELL the underlying asset.
+The fundamental difference between call options and put options is that call options give the buyer a RIGHT TO BUY the underlying asset whereas Put options give the buyer a RIGHT TO SELL the underlying asset.

 As we trade call option or any other stock market instrument with the sole purpose of making money.
-Important thing to understand is Payoff.
+The important thing to understand is Payoff.
 Payoff and Profit isn’t the same thing.
 Pay off means premium of the desired option at the time of expiry.
 For calculating Profit, one needs to take investment from payoff.

-In the case of option writer (seller), if call expires below strike price meaning worthless then payoff is what he collects in terms of option premium.
+In the case of option writer (seller), if call expires below strike price meaning worthless then the payoff is what he collects in terms of option premium.